My Stereo System

 ![]() |

 Die Briels, Op Trein na Pretoria (Trio Records, South Africa).
 Afrikana at its best.
 My son found this at a vinyl fair and bought it for me on the spot, purely for the memories.
 I explained to him that we should see the Afrikaans music of those years in context.
-It is the same tear jerker as many American country songs.
+It is in the same tear jerker style as many American country songs.

 |